 Currently getting from one to the other involves cycling over the busy A4 at Arnos Manor and negotiating Talbot Road and Hampstead Road, which are notorious rat runs during rush hour.
 This does not encourage families with children, or novice cyclists, to take to their bikes.
 It could also be a green amenity, and a linear park, for the local community.
 Of course, providing an alternative route to motoring will relieve congestion.

-So this campaign, by some of our local members, has our full support.
+The Brislington Tramway proposal was a Bristol Cycling Campaign ask for Brislington West in the 2016 Council elections.
+The campaign, by some of our local members, has our full support.